CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/IssueDefinition.md

 HasRemediation returns a boolean if a field has been set.

+### GetSystemClassifications

+`func (o *IssueDefinition) GetSystemClassifications() []string`

+GetSystemClassifications returns the SystemClassifications field if non-nil, zero value otherwise.

+### GetSystemClassificationsOk

+`func (o *IssueDefinition) GetSystemClassificationsOk() (*[]string, bool)`

+GetSystemClassificationsOk returns a tuple with the SystemClassifications field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSystemClassifications

+`func (o *IssueDefinition) SetSystemClassifications(v []string)`

+SetSystemClassifications sets SystemClassifications field to given value.

+### HasSystemClassifications

+`func (o *IssueDefinition) HasSystemClassifications() bool`

+HasSystemClassifications returns a boolean if a field has been set.

+### SetSystemClassificationsNil

+`func (o *IssueDefinition) SetSystemClassificationsNil(b bool)`

+ SetSystemClassificationsNil sets the value for SystemClassifications to be an explicit nil

+### UnsetSystemClassifications
+`func (o *IssueDefinition) UnsetSystemClassifications()`

+UnsetSystemClassifications ensures that no value is present for SystemClassifications, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)